-The Agency is planning to update the details of the Approved Vendor application via a future stakeholder feedback process that is tentatively planned to take place across late Summer/early Fall 2023.
+The At the time of the drafting and filing of this Plan in the Summer/Fall of 2023, the Agency is planning planned to update the details of the Approved Vendor application via a future stakeholder feedback process that is was tentatively planned to take place across late Summer/early Fall 2023.
 As the Approved Vendor application has been largely unchanged since Program inception, the Agency finds this update to be important and timely.
+A stakeholder feedback process was held during that time, and the Program will begin using the updated AV application in Program Year 2024-2025.